 - MSPA members will not disclose or authorize to be disclosed, or use for personal gain or to benefit a third party, confidential information except with the permission of the appropriate authority, or at the direction of a court of law.

 - Members will not misrepresent or withhold information on the performance of products, systems or services, or take advantage of the lack of knowledge or inexperience of others.

-- Members will uphold the reputation and good standing of the MSPA in particular, and the managed services profession in general, and will seek to improve professional standards through participation in their development, use and enforcement.
+- Members will uphold the reputation and good standing of the MSPA in particular, and the manage service profession in general, and will seek to improve professional standards through participation in their development, use and enforcement.

-- Members of MSPA also have a wider responsibility to promote public understanding of managed services – its benefits and pitfalls – and, whenever practical, to correct any erroneous information that brings or could bring the profession into disrepute.
+- Members of MSPA also have a wider responsibility to promote public understanding of manage service – its benefits and pitfalls – and, whenever practical, to correct any erroneous information that brings or could bring the profession into disrepute.

 - Members should encourage and support fellow MSPA members in their professional development and, where possible, provide opportunities for the professional development of new affiliates.
-Mutual assistance between managed services practitioners furthers the reputation of the profession and supports the success of its individual members.
+Mutual assistance between manage service practitioners furthers the reputation of the profession and supports the success of its individual members.